THE VORTEX-L DISCUSSION GROUP

 of people, see the excellent article in SKEPTIC, V5 #2, "Skepticism and Credulity: finding the balance between Type I and Type II errors" by

-The article discusses the philosophy behind two types of mental attitude:
+The article discusses the philosophy behind two extremist mental attitudes:

 1. 'Scoffers:' those who, in order to reject all falsehoods, don't mind accidentally rejecting truths.
 2. 'Believers:' those who, in order to accept all truths, don't mind accidentally accepting falsehoods.A few rare individuals fall between these two descriptions.
-However, there is significant polarization as well: whose who are solidly in either the "Skeptic" or the "Woo-woo" camp greatly outnumber those who succeed in remaining between the two.
+However, there is significant polarization as well: whose who are solidly in either the "Skeptic" or the "Woo-woo" camp greatly outnumber those who succeed in maintaining a scientist's stance by remaining between the two.

 I have observed that each highly-polarized camp holds their opponents in